P&O Cruises - Learn More About Australia's Favourite Cruise Line

 - Pacific Explorer - The biggest cruise ship in the fleet, this one brings all the P&O favourites on a bigger scale, with more options and more fun for everyone.
 Explorer features 999 passenger cabins, a full waterpark and the first ever lawn bowl green on a cruise ship, among others.

 Onboard P&O Cruises

 If you are looking to enjoy a drink with some entertainment, you will find many bars and lounges to while away the evening onboard a P&O Australia ship.
 These include, amongst many others, the Dome, a bar which evolves into a nightclub.
-There's also the more stately and conservative Orient Pub and large theatres in all six ships which put on broadway-style productions, comedy, music and dance.
+There's also the more stately and conservative Orient Pub and large theatres in all six P and O ships which put on broadway-style productions, comedy, music and dance.
 Casinos allow the opportunity for a flutter while in international waters.

 P&O keep up with active and fun-loving antipodean cruisers with a range of daytime and evening activities, from bingo and quizzes to games on the big outdoor screen, scrapbooking, dance classes and Martini mixology.

-The young ones won't miss out on the fun, with the P&O Kids Clubs for children aged from 3 to 17, all of which offer age-appropriate and well supervised activities.
+The young ones won't miss out on the fun, with the P&O Kids Clubs for children aged from 3 to 17, all of which offer age-appropriate and well-supervised activities.
 The fantastic family-friendly atmosphere of the cruise line makes it a favourite for those wishing to take the entire clan on holiday.

 Dining with P&O Cruises Australia

 The currency used onboard is Australian dollars, and tipping is completely optional as per the culture Down Under.
 Dining is free in several venues, including the main Waterfront Restaurant and the Pantry, a street food market-style buffet alternative.
 For something a little fancier, available on all P and O Australia ships is the spectacular Salt Grill by Luke Mangan at a cover charge, offering an amazing menu from the celebrity chef.